 AIS has provided strategic consulting, design, programming and implementation of accounting and workflow software for over 30 years with 100% integrity.

 Our expertise is software, business workflow and accounting.
 We take the long view to develop cost-effective strategies to keep your system current with your changing requirements over the years.
-We set up, customize and integrate a flexible system that fits your needs.
+We set up, customize and integrate flexible systems that exactly fit business needs.

 You want the best that technology has to offer.
 And you want to use that technology to also benefit your employees, customers and vendors.

 As an owner or manager you care about your people and want to make it easy for them to do their best work.
 Everyone’s quality of life improves while achieving greater higher efficiencies and growth.

 To enable this, you’re looking for a next-generation technology partner with adaptable tools that can do anything.
 You appreciate working with ethical partners who excel in innovation that makes things better, and who care about your needs not just their profits.

 lowered stress [through working with experts who understand accounting, manufacturing, and distribution]